 Table of Contents

-This Ohio Medicaid waiver program allows seniors that require a nursing facility level of care to remain living at home or in the community and receive care in those locations.
-Seniors benefit with a higher quality of life by providing them a choice of residential locations in which they can receive care services.
-The state of Ohio saves money by leveraging the care giving provided by friends, spouses and family members.
+The Ohio Medicaid PASSPORT waiver program allows seniors that require a nursing facility level of care to remain living at home, or the home of a family member, and receive care in those locations.
+Seniors are able to live a higher quality of life, as this program provides them with care services and other benefits to promote independence.
+In addition, the state of Ohio saves money by leveraging the caregiving provided by friends, spouses, and family members.
 Unfortunately, the state caps the amount of money spent on a senior in the program each month.
 The cost of care provided at home cannot exceed 60% of the cost for that same care, if it were provided in a nursing home.

 The PASSPORT Program now permits consumer direction of services.
-This allows the beneficiary to have a degree of control over whom provides them with care services.
-Non-skilled care services, such as personal care, can be provided by friends and certain family members, most relevantly the adult children of the elder.
-However, Medicaid only pays a standard rate between $10 - $14 per hour for their caregiving.
+This allows the beneficiary to have a degree of control over who provides them with care services.
+Friends and certain family members, excluding one’s spouse, can provide non-skilled care services, such as personal care.
+Most relevant, the adult children of elders are able to provide care.
+However, Medicaid only pays a standard rate between $10 and $14 per hour for their caregiving.

 PASSPORT is an acronym for Pre-Admission Screening System Providing Options & Resources Today.
 This program is under the administration of the Ohio Department of Aging and is managed locally by the Area Agencies on Aging.

 In addition to being an Ohio resident and aged 60 or older, this waiver has both disability requirements and financial restrictions.
-Applicants are assessed to determine if they require the level of care found in nursing homes, this typically means they need significant assistance with the activities of daily living.
+(Individuals between the ages of 60 and 64 must be physically disabled).
+In addition, all applicants are assessed to determine if they require the level of care found in nursing homes, this typically means they need significant assistance with the Activities of Daily Living.
 Persons with dementia or Alzheimer's do not automatically qualify, although their care needs are assessed under special procedures.

-The financial guidelines for the PASSPORT Waiver are the same as Ohio Institutional Medicaid limits.
-An individual's gross monthly income must be less than $2,205 in 2017.
+The financial guidelines for the PASSPORT Waiver are the same as Ohio Institutional (nursing home) Medicaid limits.
+An individual's gross monthly income must be less than three times the Federal Benefit Rate, which as of 2018, is $2,250.
 When the applicant is married and their wife or husband does not need care, then only income in the name of the applicant is counted towards the income limit.
+In addition, in some cases, the applicant spouse is also able to allocate some of their monthly income to the non-applicant (community) spouse.
+This is called the Monthly Maintenance Needs Allowance.
+It is intended to prevent the community spouse from having too little income in which to adequately live.

-The total value of their countable assets cannot exceed $1,500.
-However, one's home is not included as a countable asset provided the owner lives in the home and the value of their real estate does not exceed $560,000.
-Another exception to the $1,500 limit is when the individual is married and their spouse is not seeking benefits under Medicaid.
-In this situation, the spouse can have up to $120,900 in countable assets.
+The total value of an individual’s countable assets cannot exceed $2,000.
+However, one's home is not included as a countable asset provided the owner, or their spouse, lives in the home and the value of their real estate does not exceed $572,000.
+Another exception to the $2,000 limit is when the individual is married and their spouse is not seeking benefits under Medicaid.
+In this situation, the non-applicant spouse can have up to $123,600 in joint countable assets.
 This is called the Community Spouse Resource Allowance.

-It is possible for persons with income or assets more than these limits to qualify for the PASSPORT waiver.
-By getting Medicaid planning help, applicants can re-allocate income into a pooled trust and assets into exempt annuities, burial plans and other non-countable resources.
+It is possible for persons with income or assets greater than these limits to qualify for the PASSPORT waiver.
+By getting Medicaid planning help, applicants can re-allocate income into a pooled trust and assets into Medicaid exempt annuities, burial plans, and other non-countable resources.
 Learn more about this option.

 Each applicant is screened to determine their eligibility and for which services they might be eligible.
 The case manager and the participant work out the details of the care plan together.
 Possible services include the following.
 Certain, unskilled services are available for self-direction.